 Short implant for missing molar is a good and an uncompromised option if there is at least 5-mm bone for implant.

 Cantilever bridges are made on front teeth or implants, wherein the hanging second molar is held as a cantilever.
 The front implants or front teeth take all the load.
 The bridge has to be made of a metal framework to take the heavy bending forces on the back tooth.
 In the long run due to heavy torque the porcelain chips from the metal and the front teeth or front implants fail because of compression forces.
 Most often second molars are not made and only the first molar is given as cantilever.
 Techniques using zygomatic implants or implants placed in the canine premolar region as in All on 4 rely on cantilever bridges to restore 1st molars.

 Sinus lift surgery and dental implant takes several sessions and multiple surgical interventions for the replacement of upper missing molars.
 It takes 6 months for the bone graft and implant to heal before it can be crowned.

 4. Pterygoid implant

 Pterygoid implant is an ideal option for the replacement of missing upper second molars or back molars.
 Pterygoid implant is a type of basal implant.
 It engages the cortical plates of the pterygoid bone.
 This allows immediate loading of the upper second molar.
-There is no need of bone grafting and the crown can be fixed immediately in 3 days.
-(Permanent teeth in 3 days(TM)).
+There is no need of sinus lift and the crown can be fixed immediately in 3 days with PT-3D technique (Permanent teeth in 3 days(TM)).
 The pterygoid implant is placed near the second and third molar area in the upper jaw.
 Pterygoid implant prevents cantilever bridge because of its ideal position at the junction of second and third molar.
-Pterygoid implant is the best alternative to sinus lift surgery.
+Pterygoid implant has made sinus lift surgery obsolete.